My Body, My Choice: Four Outspoken Poets Writing for Reproductive Rights

 Trigger Warning: This article discusses abortion, sexual violence, and rape culture.

-It’s been a challenging and painful time for feminist activists.
-A wave of anti-abortion heartbeat bills, shuttered health clinics, a Supreme Court newly dominated by anti-choice and misogynist justices, and the continued prevalence of rape culture raise serious concerns about the future of body autonomy.
+It’s been a challenging and painful several years for feminist activists.
+A wave of anti-abortion heartbeat bills, shuttered health clinics, a Supreme Court newly dominated by anti-choice and misogynist justices who threaten to overturn Roe v.
+Wade, and the continued prevalence of rape culture raise serious concerns about the future of body autonomy.
 Yet despite the vocal and headline-grabbing opposition, polls show that the majority of Americans favor both abortion rights and access to free or low-cost birth control.
 Of course, poetry often reflects the anger and social issues of its society, putting resistance into words.
 These four poems related to reproductive rights pair eloquence and activism to reinforce a central point: The personal is political (and, now, it’s poetic).

 “a poem about abortion” by Devi K. Lockwood